30 November 2017

 The conflict between the PKK and the Turkish state has shifted rapidly in recent years, but developments in Syria may see it take another violent turn

-- The end of 2016 saw unprecedented levels of violence in several predominantly Kurdish cities
+- The beginning of 2016 saw unprecedented levels of violence in several predominantly Kurdish cities

 - The conflict has since shifted back to its traditional countryside setting, where the PKK is increasingly relying on IEDs and Turkey is turning to new drone technology